Metro may expand mobile ticketing option to Call-A-Ride paratransit vans

 Jeanette Mott Oxford, an official with Paraquad, said riders her agency works with "are very excited" that Metro may soon end its cash-only fare policy for Call-A-Ride.

-That is among various Call-A-Ride policies criticized in recent months by Paraquad, which advocates for people with disabilities.
+That is among various Call-A-Ride practices criticized in recent months by Paraquad, which advocates for people with disabilities.

 Oxford said Paraquad, which joined with other organizations earlier this year to file complaints with two federal agencies, continues to have other concerns about Call-A-Ride.